DuqueDeTuring/books2explore/readme.md

 - The Book of Memory: A Study Of Memory In Medieval Culture (Cambridge Studies in Medieval Literature) by Mary Carruthers
 - The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger, Marc Levinson
 - The Brief Wondrous Life of Oscar Wao by Junot Díaz
-- The Brothers Karamazov: A Novel in Four Parts With Epilogue (traducción recomendada de Richard Pevear (Translator), Larissa Volokhonsky (Translator)) https://www.amazon.com/Brothers-Karamazov-Novel-Parts-Epilogue-ebook/dp/B004ZM10OE/ref=tmm_kin_swatch_0?_encoding=UTF8&qid=1525976648&sr=1-1
+- The Brothers Karamazov: A Novel in Four Parts With Epilogue (traducción recomendada de Richard Pevear (Translator), Larissa Volokhonsky (Translator))
 - The Burglary: The Discovery of J. Edgar Hoover's Secret FBI by Betty Medsger
-- The Cabling Handbook	The Cabling Handbook by John R. Vacca, John Vacca (Paperback)
+- The Cabling Handbook	The Cabling Handbook by John R. Vacca, John Vacca
 - The Cambridge Companion To Hannah Arendt (Cambridge Companions to Philosophy) by Ed.
 Villa, Dana
-- The Cambridge Companion to Heidegger's Being and Time (Cambridge Companions to Philosophy)	The Cambridge Companion to Heidegger's Being and Time (Cambridge Companions to Philosophy) by Mark A. Wrathall (Kindle Edition) |
+- The Cambridge Companion to Heidegger's Being and Time (Cambridge Companions to Philosophy) by Mark A. Wrathall  |
 - The Cambridge Companion to the Stoics (Cambridge Companions to Philosophy) by Brad Inwood
 - The Cambridge History of Philosophy of the Scientific Revolution.
-- The Capitalist Manifesto	The Capitalist Manifesto by Andrew Bernstein (Paperback)
+- The Capitalist Manifesto by Andrew Bernstein
 - The Checklist Manifesto
-- The Child in Time (Ian McEwan Series Book 1) - Kindle edition by Ian McEwan.
+- The Child in Time (Ian McEwan Series Book 1) -  by Ian McEwan.
 Literature & Fiction Kindle eBooks .
 - The China Mirage por James Bradley
 - The Chronicles of Dragon Collection (Series 1 Omnibus, Books 1-10): The Ultimate Dragon Book Fantasy Collection, Craig Halloran
-- The Civilization of the Renaissance in Italy (Penguin Classics)	The Civilization of the Renaissance in Italy (Penguin Classics) by Jacob Burckhardt, Peter Murray (Paperback)
+- The Civilization of the Renaissance in Italy (Penguin Classics) by Jacob Burckhardt, Peter Murray
-- The Clock Of The Long Now	The Clock Of The Long Now by Stewart Brand (Paperback)
+- The Clock Of The Long Now by Stewart Brand
-- The Cluetrain Manifesto: The End of Business as Usual	The Cluetrain Manifesto: The End of Business as Usual by Rick Levine, Christopher Locke (Paperback)
+- The Cluetrain Manifesto: The End of Business as Usual by Rick Levine, Christopher Locke
 - The Codebreakers: The Comprehensive History of Secret Communication from Ancient Times to the Internet, David Kahn
-- The Collected Poems of William Carlos Williams, Vol. 2: 1939-1962	The Collected Poems of William Carlos Williams, Vol. 2: 1939-1962 by William Carlos Williams, Christopher MacGowan (Hardcover) |
+- The Collected Poems of William Carlos Williams, Vol. 2: 1939-1962 by William Carlos Williams, Christopher MacGowan  |
 - The Coming of the Third Reich by Richard J. Evans
 - The Commercialization of Intimate Life: Notes from Home and Work (Citado en “the tyranny of choice”)
 - The Complete Essays of Montaigne by Michel de Montaigne